 The Military Committee advises the NAC of the military situation and its implications, and makes recommendations on the use of military force, the implication of contingency plans and the development of appropriate rules of engagement.
 It is responsible for recommending to NATO’s political authorities those measures considered necessary for the common defense of the NATO area and for the implementation of decisions regarding NATO’s operations and missions.

-The Military Committee also leads on the handling of a crisis – a crucial component of the Model A significant knowledge of security, political, and economic issues in or near the NATO area will be required to effectively manage and/or resolve this crisis.
+The Military Committee also leads on the handling of a crisis – a crucial component of the Model.
+A significant knowledge of security, political, and economic issues in or near the NATO area will be required to effectively manage and/or resolve this crisis.
 The delegates will be expected to formulate a timely and effective response.
 The Military Committee retains overall responsibility for the management of the crisis, subject to the authority and approval of the NAC.
 Further information on the crisis can be found later in this Handbook.

 In short, the Military Committee’s advice is sought as a matter of course prior to authorization by the NAC of NATO military activities or operations.
 It represents an essential link between the political decision-making process and the military command structure of NATO and is an integral part of the decision-making process of the Alliance.